Menu

 Drug Crimes

-Drug offenses and drug crimes are laid out in ORC Chapter 2925.
+Drug charges are laid out in ORC Chapter 2925.
 Minor offenses, like possessing a small amount of marijuana or drug paraphernalia, are generally treated as misdemeanors.
 However, depending on the circumstances, drug possession or trafficking can quickly rise to felony charges.

 Sex Offenses